Images Depict Mature Plants

 Eastern Redbud Trees for Sale Online

-Bursting forth with delicate pink flowers in large clusters before the leaves emerge, Redbud is an attention grabbing tree.
+Bursting forth with delicate pink flowers in large clusters before the leaves emerge, The Redbud tree is an attention-grabbing tree.
 The Rosy-Pink blooms appear in late winter or early spring.
 Soon after, dark green, heart-shaped leaves begin to form a beautiful backdrop, which makes the rosy-pink flowers stand out even more.